best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 In Python, idiomatic approaches to writing code are commonly referred to as 'pythonic'.

 This might mean simplifying complex and perhaps hard to read patterns into a simpler, but well established alternative.
-In Python for example these two pieces of code are equivalent:
+In Python, for example, these two pieces of code are equivalent:

 ````{tabs}
 ```{code-tab} python